Accreditation & CQI intro

 2023 You Said...
 We Did Report

 The You Said...
 We Did Report is an effort to close the feedback loop in the college-student partnership to engage in continuous quality improvement (CQI) of the MD program.
-The 2023 report will be shared in two installments that provide responses to, and summaries of the college's actions to address, student feedback compiled from the December 2022 Independent Student Analysis (ISA).
+The 2023 report consists of two installments that provide responses to, and summaries of the college's actions to address, student feedback compiled from the December 2022 Independent Student Analysis (ISA).

 Learn more